forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 Flagged lookups include:

 * Lookups within these types of loops: ForLoopStatement, ForEachLoopStatement, DoWhileStatement, and WhileLoopStatement
-* Multiple expensive schema lookups are invoked
+* Multiple expensive schema lookups that are invoked
-* An expensive schema lookup was executed multiple times
+* An expensive schema lookup that is executed multiple times

 These common scenarios trigger a violation from MultipleMassSchemaLookupRule.
 * `Schema.getGlobalDescribe()` within a loop